bahrus/xtal-sip/README.md

 xtal-sip provides a function "conditionalImport" described below.

 xtal-sip operates on a "strongest to weakest" hierarchy of mappings.
-At the strongest level are link tags contained either in the head, or, for lower priority resources, towards the end. prior to a xtal-sip tag as far as document order.  conditionalImport enhances/extends the functionality recognized by web browsers already, such as preloading resources ahead of time.
+At the strongest level are link tags contained either in the head, or, for lower priority resources, towards the end.

+The browser already does some useful things with link tags, such as preloading resources ahead of time.  conditionalImport enhances/extends the functionality building a mapping system around it, with very specific versions and integrity hashes.

+At the middle specificity level, we have bare import specifiers / import maps, which can also serve the purpose of mapping to specific versions.
+In some ways, it is more powerful than the link tag mappings (supporting scoped resolutions, for example), but it is less powerful in other ways (for example, providing hash integrity tests).
+I could see standards evolving to link these two more closely together, however.

+At the lowest specificity level, our final fallback is to just load a CDN URL.
+This probably shouldn't hard-code the specific version in it, for a variety of good-practice reasons.
+It relies a bit on backwards compatibility, but it can always adopt slow moving versioning to reduce this risk.

 With link references, we can define a slew of easily streamable mappings.
 For example:

 ```html
 <html>